kevinandris/Admin-dashboard/README.md

 #   Admin-dashboard description:
     1) ReactJs + TypeScript + Vite
-    2) Frontend application with professioanl design
+    2) Frontend application with professional design
-    3) MUI data-grid for the table.
+    3) MUI data-grid used for the table.
     4) Multiple charts used such as pie chart, line chart, and graph chart.
     5) CRUD operation included.
     6) useState Hook used from react library.